MicahElliott/captain/README.md

 git commit # Captain at yer service! ...
 ```

-If there are any "checkers" (linters, formatters, etc) being invoked that you
+If there are any "checkers" (linters, formatters, informers, etc) being
-don't have installed yet, Captain will kindly let you know more details.
+invoked that you don't have installed yet, Captain will kindly let you know
+more details.

 OR, if you're looking to be the one to bring Captain git-hook management to a
 project, read on....

 ## Do I need a hook manager?

-Without a hook manager, it's challenging to have a single set of checks
+_Without a hook manager_, it's challenging to have a single set of checks
 (linters, formatters, cleaners, etc) that all developers agree on.
 Also,
 having multiple objectives/tasks in a single hook file gets slow and ugly.
 Managers give you organization, concurrency, shortcut facilities, clarity,